ArturT/Railstom/README.md

     # config/application.rb
     config.generators do |g|
-      # use one of those: :erb, :haml, :slim
+      # use one of those: :erb, :haml
       g.template_engine :erb
     end